Get help today 888-341-7785 or sign up for 24/7 text support.

 Luxury

-Luxury rehab facilities are more expensive than standard residential treatment centers because they provide additional high-end amenities such as:
+Luxury rehab facilities cost more than standard residential treatment centers since they provide additional high-end amenities such as:

 Executive